ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

     `arn:aws:lambda:us-east-1:123456789012:function:TestFunction:2`

 ### Test your code!
-The article also provided a Node script that you could use to perform the rewrites.
+The AWS article also provided a sample Node script that you could use to perform the rewrites.
 Little did I know that I made a copypasta mistake and accidentally left out the first character.
 This ends up being a painfully slow process to troubleshoot because if you've ever iterated with CloudFront, you'll know that